IbereYeager/TCP-chat---Winsock/README.md

 Receiving Loop: Keeps listening for incoming messages from the client and prints them out when they arrive.
 Cleanup: Closes the sockets and shuts down Winsock properly when everything's done.

 FYI: To actually test this, you'll need a client.
-I used PuTTY for testing the communication
+I used PuTTY for testing...